stingraze/stingraze/README.md

 Here are some ideas to get you started:
 --!>

-  - 🔭 I’m currently working on experimentary web crawlers, recent ones using GPUs.<br/>
+  - 🔭 I’m currently working on experimentary web crawlers, recent ones using GPUs and quantum algorithms.<br/>

   - 🌱 I’m currently learning Python & PHP.<br/>